 There is little doubt that Bresha and her family were in grave danger.
-At first blush it seems like she used an extreme response and one not supported by the criminal laws.
+At first blush, it seems like she used an extreme response and one not supported by the criminal laws.
 But what were the realistic alternatives?
-We would like to think that when one is in danger they can tell the authorities and they will be protected.
-Unfortunately, in a system that has not made the prevention of domestic violence a high priority, there is a good chance that they would not be protected.
-The father would probably have continued access to his victims and our custody courts would likely give him substantial control.
+We would like to think that when one is in danger, they can tell the authorities, and they will be protected.
+Unfortunately, in a system that has not made the prevention of domestic violence a high priority, there is a good chance they would not be protected.
+The father would probably have continued access to his victims, and our custody courts would likely give him substantial control.
 It is not just that the attempt to obtain protection would likely fail, but he would know about it and take steps to punish or silence his victims even more.

-Bresha probably believed that she and her family would die unless she killed him first, but self-defense is defined by a male standard so that the age, gender and circumstances of the defendant are not considered.
+Bresha probably believed that she and her family would die unless she killed him first, but self-defense is defined by a male standard, so the age, gender, and circumstances of the defendant are not considered.
 Abuse victims must wait until his attack and by that time it is too late to survive.

 So what was Bresha supposed to do under the circumstances in this case?

 Bresha poses no risk to the community.
-If she was released she could hopefully get therapy concerning her father’s abuse and seek to reach her potential.
-We cannot make it legal for victims to kill their abusers both because we don’t want to encourage vigilante justice and such a law would encourage still more domestic violence homicides.
+If she was released, she could hopefully get therapy concerning her father’s abuse and seek to reach her potential.
+We cannot make it legal for victims to kill their abusers because we don’t want to encourage vigilante justice, and such a law would encourage still more domestic violence homicides.
 An individual prosecutor can and should refuse to prosecute in the interests of justice.
-The real problem is that by the time the father’s abuse reached the dangerous point there were no good responses.
+The real problem is that by the time the father’s abuse reached the dangerous point, there were no good responses.
 Society must implement effective prevention practices long before the victims reach the point of desperation.